SmellyN3rd/SARU/README.md

 ## Prerequisites

-You need a machine with an installed copy archlinux
+a machine with an installed copy archlinux

 ## Installation

 You need to boot into your system as root and then type the following:

 `curl -sL miloszkusz.pl/SARU.sh | sh`